techietrainerss/terraform-course/03-variables/README.md

 ### Preference
 1. Command Line
 2. terraform.tfvars
-3. Default'
+3. Default
-4. Environment variables </br>
+4. Environment variables
+5. Prompt
 If terraform is not able to find the values through above ways then it will prompt